STILL BREEZY, TURNING COOLER

 WIND FORECAST:

-SATURDAY: Mostly sunny.
+SATURDAY: Partly to Mostly sunny.
 Warmer and breezy.
 Cooler lakeside.
 HIGH: 65 LOW: 40

 Copyright 2020 WBAY.
 All rights reserved.